ptomulik/puppet-vash/README.md

 it_behaves_like 'Vash::Hash', params
 ```

-where `params` is a Hash with parameters for test driver.
+The `params` is a Hash with parameters used by test driver.

 *Example usage*: